-- Heart problems including swelling and heart failure.
-Symptoms and signs of heart problems may include: shortness of breath, swelling of the ankles and body. - A condition with high blood sugar which leads to tiredness, frequent urination or excessive thirst. - Swelling and redness of the eye - Intestinal problems (colitis) that can rarely lead to tears or holes in your intestine.
+- Heart problems including inflammation and heart failure.
+Symptoms and signs of heart problem may include: shortness of breath, swelling of the ankle and body. - A condition with high blood sugar which leads to tiredness, frequent urination or excessive thirst - Swelling and redness of the eye - Intestinal problems (colitis) that can rarely lead to tears or holes in your intestine.
 Signs and symptoms of colitis may include: diarrhea or increase in bowel movements, blood in your stools or dark, tarry, sticky stools, severe belly pain or tenderness. - Liver problems (hepatitis) which can cause liver failure.
-Signs and symptoms of hepatitis may include: yellowing of your skin or the whites of your eyes, severe nausea or vomiting; drowsiness; pain in the right upper belly. - Damage to organs in the body when the body produces too many white cells - Swelling of the brain (meningitis/encephalitis), which may cause: headache, confusion, sleepiness, seizures, and stiff neck. - Abnormal movement of the facial muscles
+Signs and symptoms of hepatitis may include: yellowing of your skin or the whites of your eyes, severe nausea or vomiting; drowsiness; pain in the right upper belly. - Damage to organs in the body when the body produces too many white cells - Swelling of the brain (meningitis/encephalitis), which may cause headache, confusion, sleepiness, seizures, and stiff neck. - Abnormal movement of the facial muscles - Swelling of the spinal cord - Problem of the muscle (myositis, rhabdomyolysis), including swelling, which can cause muscle pain and severe muscle weakness sometimes with dark urine - Problem of the nerves that can cause paralysis.
+Signs and symptoms may include: numbness, tingling of hands and feet; weakness of the arms, legs. - Kidney problems, including nephritis and kidney failure requiring dialysis.
+Signs of kidney problems may include: decrease in the amount of urine, blood in your urine, ankle swelling - Lung problems (pneumonitis and pleural effusion).
+Symptoms may include: new or worsening cough, chest pain, shortness of breath. - Skin: blisters on the skin, including inside the mouth (can be severe), rash with blisters, skin rash developing 1-8 weeks after a drug is given, which may be accompanied by fever, lymph node swelling and organ failure. - Swelling or tenderness of blood vessels.